 The ARL coalition sent a letter to the AZ Attorney General outlining concerns and offering up suggestions to better protect consumers prior to the law going into effect.
 Predatory payday lending remains illegal in Arizona thanks to the hard work of this coalition.
 Predatory auto title and other high-cost installment lending continue to plague vulnerable consumers in spite of several bills that were introduced last session to limit these predatory lending practices.

-What States Can Do to Help Consumers
+What States Can Do to Help Consumers (a product series from the NCLC)

 - adopting measures to make it more likely that consumers receive adequate notice so that they will defend themselves in litigation;